 The collections of the General Libraries, including the Perry-Castaneda Library and the branch libraries in architecture, classics, and fine arts, provide strong support for medieval studies through their journals, series, monographs, facsimile editions of manuscripts, microforms, slides, recordings, and musical scores.
-In addition, the Harry Ransom Humanities Research Center has a significant collection of medieval and Renaissance manuscripts, both sacred and secular, that may be used for firsthand research.
+Important digital resources, including the Penn-Helsinki Parsed Corpus of Middle English; Iter: Gateway to the Middle Ages and Renaissance; the Online Reference Book for Medieval Studies; and hundreds of electronic journals and books in medieval studies are accessible through UT Library Online.
+In addition, the Harry Ransom Humanities Research Center has a significant collection of medieval and Renaissance manuscripts, both sacred and secular.

 Among areas of study in the humanities, medieval culture is perhaps most naturally cross-disciplinary.
 The doctoral degree program in medieval studies draws upon the collaboration of medievalists in ten units of the Colleges of Fine Arts and Liberal Arts: the Departments of Art and Art History, Classics, English, French and Italian, Germanic Studies, History, Philosophy, Slavic Languages and Literatures, and Spanish and Portuguese and the School of Music.
 Students may also receive assistance from faculty members in architecture, comparative literature, linguistics, government, Middle Eastern studies, Asian studies, and theatre and dance.